johanmoritz/freecol/report.md

 Also, OpenClover's automatic branch and statement detection may miss some branches and statements.

 Here are some coverage measurements according to OpenClover and our own tool (after coverage improvements):

-Function | OpenClover | mobergliuslefors Code Coverage tool -- | -- | --
+Function | OpenClover | mobergliuslefors code coverage tool -- | -- | --
 initializeCaches | 97,5% | 95.7%
 writeChildren | 49,2% | 50.0%